vprtwn/bayan/README.md

 bayan
 =====

-chromatic button and stradella layouts for qwerty keyboards
+chromatic button accordion layout for the qwerty keyboard